ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Calculation of the message ID works as follows.
 The first octet of the MessageID is the hash function ID from the
 [IANA hash algorithm registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg).
-The senderUriLength and roomUriLength are big-endian unsigned 16-bit integers representing the length of the sender URI, and the room URI, respectively.
+The `senderUriLength` and `roomUriLength` are big-endian unsigned 16-bit integers representing the length of the sender URI (in octets), and the room URI, respectively.
-The senderUriLength, sender URI, roomUriLength, room URI, the entire MIMI message content (including the salt), and the salt (again) are all concatenated, and then hashed with the algorithm identified in the first octet.
+The `senderUriLength`, sender URI, `roomUriLength`, room URI, the entire MIMI message content (including the salt), and the salt (again) are all concatenated, and then hashed with the algorithm identified in the first octet.
 The first 31 octets of the hash_output is appended to the hash function ID.